ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  {% endraw %}
 {% endhighlight %}

 The blue lines are the trajectories of the 1000 random walks.
-The red line is one representative such random walk.
-It should be evident by now, how it is much more probable for a person to end up at position 0, rather than to some extreme position like 6 or -6.
+The red line is one representative of such a random walk.
+It should be evident by now how it is much more probable for a person to end up at position 0, rather than to some extreme position like 6 or -6.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/random_walk.png" alt="Random walk">